aniketjivani/SWMF_QU/README.md

   * exportShiftedTrimmedQoIs.jl: Process the QoIs in the relevant folders (both sim and obs) and export shifted / trimmed versions of them using the functions in the Julia module [`metricsTools.jl`](https://github.com/danieliong/SWMF_QU/blob/metrics/scripts/metricsTools.jl)

+**NOTE**: The QoIs obtained from here are useful for sensitivity analysis.
+If used, the number of time points reduces from original 720, depending on the size of the region where QoIs are compared with the data (433 time points from 0.2 to 0.8).
+The scripts for sensitivity analysis make use of the [ChaosPy Library](https://github.com/jonathf/chaospy/tree/master/chaospy) written in Python and have not been pushed yet to the repo.

   * processAllQoIs.jl: Takes in as input the unzipped L1.tgz runs, for example: [Path to unzipped runs for Solar Maximum](https://github.com/danieliong/SWMF_QU/tree/metrics/MaxProAnalysis/data/L1_runs_event_list_2021_06_02_21) and processes simulations and observations for 4 QoIs - Ur, Np, T and B. These can then be written to appropriate path under `Outputs/QoIs`.